TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 - Replace `§`, `_` with a space.
 - Join together a syllable that has `-` or `=` at the end of it with the following syllable.

+NOTE: Some charts may have more than one lyric event at the same position.
+While this shouldn't be common, it has happened in some charts and needs to be accounted for in some way.

 ### Rock Band 3 Pro Keys

 - `PART REAL_KEYS_X` - Pro Keys Expert